 Large, Infrequently Used Items

 These need to be stored in an area that is large enough to accommodate them, and also should be up high to keep them out of the way.
 These items should be things like Christmas lights and other bulky holiday displays or camping gear – bulky items that are only used occasionally.
+We prefer to use either overhead storage to store infrequently used items.

 Tall or Thin Items